medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 ## Account

 When orders are placed, you'll need to ensure that all of the billing data is complete and well-formed.
-To do that you'll need to have properly constructed FHIR Resources that will be used to generate a well formed order set.
+An Account is the primary way to indicate who to bill for an order.
+The [Health Gorilla Account](https://developer.healthgorilla.com/docs/diagnostic-network#account) documentation spells out the permutations.

+At a high level, you'll create an `Account` resource attached to the order, which indicates who will pay for that order.

-Bill to insurance supports the following permutations:
+If you are billing patient insurance, you'll need to attach the correct `Coverage` resource(s) to the `Account`.
+Billing insurance supports the following permutations:

-- One or more `Coverage` resources representing multiple insurances that can be billed in priority order
+- One or more `Coverage` resources representing multiple insurances that can be billed in priority order, representing Primary, Secondary and Tertiary insurances for a patient.
-- Billing the insurance of a related person, for example labs for a child are billed to a parent's insurance.
+- Billing the insurance of a related person is supported when linked to an account, for example labs for a child can be billed to a parent's insurance.

 For correct billing the the `Coverage` resources should point to to the correct `subscriber` - the patient themselves or another person.